What is IG?

 Summary

-IG offers investors the best of both worlds with passive or inexperienced investors able to opt for ready-made portfolios and more experienced or active investors able to pick their own investments including derivatives like CFDs.
+IG* offers investors the best of both worlds, with passive or inexperienced investors able to opt for ready-made portfolios and more experienced or active investors able to pick their own investments, including derivatives like CFDs.
 If you're a beginner, the IG Academy and demo account are excellent, free resources to help you develop your skills further.
-The platform is relatively well rated on Trustpilot, having achieved a 4.1 out of 5.0 rating based on more than 6,000 reviews.

-That being said, IG might not be as competitive as other platforms that offer commission-free trading and interest on uninvested cash and so it may be worth checking out Freetrade, eToro or Trading 212 first.
-Fees are lowered or waived in some cases if a certain trade volume is reached, but this might not appeal to occasional investors who won't rack up the volumes required.
+That being said, IG might not be as competitive as other platforms that offer lower FX fees or higher interest rates on uninvested cash and so it may be worth checking out Trading 212 or eToro first.